I've never used green tomatoes before and couldn't even think of anything else besides "Fried Green Tomatoes at the Whistle Stop Cafe".

 So that's what I improvised.
 First I sliced them about 1/4" thick and then set up 3 bowls: 1. corn flour mixed with a little salt and pepper 2. milk and 3. stone ground cornmeal (bought at the state fair from people operating an old portable stone mill...it was fascinating to watch) mixed with a bit of cayenne.
 The slices were dredged and dipped and dredged in sucession and piled on a plate while a pan of oil was heating up.
 The slices were shallow fried on each side til golden (about 2-3 minutes).

 I served them up with a thrown together remoulade (yogurt/sourcream, old bay seasoning, bubbies real relish, cayenne, pepper), sauteed kale with hot sauce and cornbread.
 The cornbread was baking and the kale was simmering while I prepared the tomatoes so everything was hot at the same time (for once)!
-The cornbread incorporated some more recent finds: blue cornmeal from the state fair, pink himalayan salt, a "limited edition" pastured organic butter and my pastured farmer's market eggs from Faith Farms.

 I'm also attempting to link into my first linky carnival...we'll see how that goes considering my technical shortcomings...